-Kilian is a young man who has never left the mountains of Huesca which saw him grow up.
-In 1953 he will travel to the exotic island of Fernando Poo to work in a cacao field alongside his ...
+Killian is a young man who has never left the remote mountains of Huesca (Spain) which saw him grow up.
+In 1953, he travels back to the exotic Equatorial African island of Fernando Poo, in ...

 See full summary »

-Kilian is a young man who has never left the mountains of Huesca which saw him grow up.
-In 1953 he will travel to the exotic island of Fernando Poo to work in a cacao field alongside his father and his brother.
-During 20 years in this island he will undertake a journey towards maturity and knowledge, but will also have to deal with pain and loss.
+Killian is a young man who has never left the remote mountains of Huesca (Spain) which saw him grow up.
+In 1953, he travels back to the exotic Equatorial African island of Fernando Poo, in Spanish Guinee, where he was born, to work in a cacao plantation alongside his father and his brother.
+During 20 years in this island, until the troubled days of independence, he will undertake a journey towards maturity and knowledge, but will also have to deal with pain and loss.

 Was this review helpful to you?